sbb-design-systems/sbb-angular/src/angular-public/table/table.md

 ### Pin Mode

-The sbb-table provides a pin mode, which pins the first column the the left side.
+The sbb-table provides a pin mode, which pins the first column on the left side.
 This is not supported in IE11.

 ### Remove/Reset table content